swiftlang/swift-package-manager/README.md

 contributions to the Swift project, please read the [Contributor Guide](https://swift.org/contributor-guide).

-If you are interested in contributing, please read the [Swift Package Manager Community Proposal](Documentation/Package-Manager-Community-Proposal.md), which provides some context for decisions made in the current implementation and offers direction for the development of future features.
+If you are interested in contributing, please read the [Community Proposal](Documentation/PackageManagerCommunityProposal.md), which provides some context for decisions made in the current implementation and offers direction for the development of future features.